YChuan1115/Math301-Fall2014/README.md

 **Course Webpage:** http://github.com/williamdemeo/Math301-Fall2014 (this page!)

-**Some notes about office hours:**
+**Some remarks about office hours:**
-+ The regularly scheduled office hours are subject to change throughout the semeseter.
++ The regularly scheduled office hours listed above are subject to change.
-+ Students are welcome to drop by my office anytime, even outside of the regularly scheduled office hours.
+  Changes will be announced during lecture.
++ Office hours are simply the hours during which I make a point of being available in my office to answer questions.
+However, students are welcomed to stop by my office at anytime to check if I'm available.
 + It is helpful (but certainly not required) to send me an email in advance to let me know when you plan to visit.